andystanton/niagara/README.md

+A fork of Niagara targeting macOS support and automatic shader compilation through CMake custom targets.
+While this compiles, it will not run because MoltenVK does not yet support Vulkan 1.1.

 # Niagara

 This is a Vulkan renderer that is written on stream from scratch - without using any third party code that is Vulkan specific.
 We are using non-Vulkan-specific third party libraries however.